With several vaccines now approved for use in the UK, a mass vaccination programme is underway across the four countries of the UK.

 Supporting the roll out of a vaccine

-Following regulatory approval by the MHRA of the Pfizer, AstraZeneca and Moderna COVID-19 vaccines, the NHS have now begun delivering their COVID-19 vaccination programme.
+Following regulatory approval by the MHRA of the Pfizer, AstraZeneca and Moderna COVID-19 vaccines, the NHS begun delivering their COVID-19 vaccination programme.

 With numerous other potential vaccines to come, all plans for the roll out of the vaccine will need to remain flexible.
 Extensive preparations will ensure people across the country can access a vaccine, regardless of where they live, once it has undergone strict clinical trials and approved for use by the MHRA.

-The HCPC has already fed into the Government’s plans, through its public consultation on COVID-19 vaccines.
+The HCPC fed into the Government’s plans, through its public consultation on COVID-19 vaccines.

 Government has shared its UK COVID-19 vaccines delivery plan for all three vaccines, which provides detail about the plans for supply, prioritisation/dosage schedule and places of vaccine delivery.

-In relation to the Pfizer and AstraZeneca COVID-19 vaccines specifically, a 2-dose schedule is advised.
+In relation to all COVID-19 vaccines being used in the UK, a 2-dose schedule is advised.
 To ensure high-level uptake, the Joint Committee on Vaccination and Immunisation (JCVI) have advised to prioritise the delivery of the first dose to as many eligible individuals as soon as possible.

-This means that the second dose of the Pfizer vaccine may be given between 3 to 12 weeks following the first dose, while the second dose of the AstraZeneca may be given between 4 to 12 weeks following the first dose.
+This means that the second dose of the vaccine may be given between up to 12 weeks following the first dose.

 The Departments of Health and Social Care, and other agencies including public Health England and Health Protection Scotland are regularly updating their guidance and information for health and care professionals.